 Who Should Have a Financial Advisor?

-There is no specific age, career point or salary level when it becomes apparent that you need a financial advisor.
+There are no specific ages, career points or salary levels when it becomes apparent that you need a financial advisor.
 Generally speaking, when your financial life is more complicated than simply depositing your paycheck and taking out money, it is time to find a financial advisor.
 Many financial advisors have a minimum initial investment requirement, though, so you’ll have to make sure that the financial advisor you find is one who fits your financial situation at the time.

-Another sign that it’s time for you to get a financial advisor is if you’re going through any major life transition.
+Another sign that it’s time for you to get a financial advisor is if you’re in a major life transition.
 This could be anything from starting a family, receiving a sizable inheritance or going through a divorce.
 If you have kids, for instance, you’ll want to start thinking about saving up for their college education and possibly passing on an inheritance.
 The right financial advisor can help you do these things.

-What Type of Financial Advisor Do You Need?
+What Type of Financial Advisor Do I Need?

-If all you want is someone to help you with investments in stocks, bonds and other financial products, an asset manager is the choice for you.
-An asset manager will work with you to build a portfolio that tracks with your financial goals, risk tolerance and time horizon.
+There are three basic types of financial advisors: asset managers, financial planners and wealth managers.
+If all you want is someone to help you with investments in stocks, bonds, ETFs or other securities, an asset manager is the choice for you.
+They will work with you to build a portfolio that aligns with your financial goals, risk tolerance and time horizon.

-Wealth managers, on the other hand, are better for those seeking a broader view of their finances.
-In addition to helping you build your portfolio, a wealth manager will consider your overall financial health and take steps to protect your assets over the long run.
-A wealth manager can help with things like tax planning, estate planning, education savings and charitable giving.
+Wealth managers, on the other hand, are better for those seeking a broader plan for their finances.
+In addition to helping you build your portfolio and a financial plan, a wealth manager will consider your overall financial health and take steps to protect your assets over the long term.
+They can also help with things like tax planning, estate planning, education savings and charitable giving.

-Your family and friends may have very different needs and goals from you.
-Many people, for instance, find a financial advisor through their parents.
+Another tried-and-true method for finding an advisor is to ask family and friends for recommendations.
+However, they may have very different needs and goals than you.
+For instance, let’s say you find a financial advisor through your parents.
 The problem with this is that the needs of a 30-year-old are likely to be much different from those of a couple in their 50s or 60s.
-If you choose to accept advice from a friend or family member, just make sure the financial advisor can provide the services you want.
-Ideally, you’ll ask for recommendations from a friend or family member in a similar financial situation.
+So if you choose to accept advice from a friend or relative, make sure the advisor can meet your needs.

 Tips for Finding a Financial Advisor

 - Before you hire a financial advisor, it’s important to understand how much their services will cost.
-Most advisors charge based on a percentage of assets under management.
-However, there may be other fees involved.
-A key distinction to note is whether an advisor is fee-only or fee-based.
+Most advisors charge a percentage of your assets under management, though you may also incur other fees.

 Photo credit: ©iStock.com/Georgijevic, ©iStock.com/AndreyPopov, ©iStock.com/jacoblund